One of the brightest minds in one of the oldest field...

 PRONOUNCED: Tah-leen Raa-man Figure-roa

-Described as a “change maker” by the diplomatic community, Talyn Rahman-Figueroa is the founding CEO of Grassroot Diplomat – a nonprofit diplomatic consultancy that focuses on making diplomacy inclusive for all.
-Talyn is the creator of the “Diplomatic Planner”, a 12-month career development planner designed for international relations and diplomacy, and has worked closely with foreign governments and various public sector organisations in delivering high-level projects for the public good.
+Described as a “change maker” by the diplomatic community, TALYN RAHMAN-FIGUEROA is the founding CEO of Grassroot Diplomat – a nonprofit diplomatic consultancy that focuses on making diplomacy inclusive for all.
+She hosts a YouTube series called #bossdiplomat “Become a Diplomat” and is the creator of the “Diplomatic Planner”, a 12-month career development planner designed for international diplomacy.
+Over the decade, Talyn has worked closely with foreign governments and public sector organisations in delivering high-level projects for the public good.
 She is also working on Brexit in preparing diplomats with strategies in the management of civil society crises.
-A trained diplomat, Talyn holds a MA in Diplomacy and BA in Japanese and Management, including credentials from Seton Hall University and McGill University.
+A trained diplomat, Talyn holds a MA in Diplomacy and BA in Japanese and Management, including credentials from SOAS and McGill University.
 For further information, visit: www.grassrootdiplomat.org or www.becomeadiplomat.com

 Click on the picture to download.
 All photos are high resolution.